matthewLeFevre/Ken-Framework/readme.md

-# Ken Framework v0.4.1
+# Ken Framework v0.5.0

 Ken is a simple PHP framework adapted to create custom REST API's.
-Ken supplies a suite of middleware tools to developers to simplify web application creation.
-In a nutshell Ken uses a server file to handle requests from a client, the request has to be sent with specific criteria to be able to preform an action.
+Ken supplies middleware tools to developers to simplify web application creation.
+In a nutshell Ken uses a api file to handle requests from a client, the request has to be sent with specific criteria to be able to preform an action.

 Actions represent a single operation that a user undertakes, this could be registering an account, logging in, or uploading a file.

 # Change Log

+## v0.5.0

+### Complete API overhaul

+- Actions are now called routes and can be created by specifying get, post, put, or delte in the controller
+- Request parameters are now much simpler to define and are more traditional in use.
+- Functionality updates to the dispatcher class

 ## v0.4.2